cchitsiang/awesome-stars/topics.md

 - [msiemens/tinydb](https://github.com/msiemens/tinydb) - TinyDB is a lightweight document oriented database optimized for your happiness :)
 - [freshOS/Arrow](https://github.com/freshOS/Arrow) - 🏹 Parse JSON with style
 - [trivialsoftware/trivialdb](https://github.com/trivialsoftware/trivialdb) - A lightweight key/value json storage with persistence.
+- [mithunsatheesh/node-rules](https://github.com/mithunsatheesh/node-rules) - Node-rules is a light weight forward chaining rule engine that can be used in JavaScript and TypeScript based projects.
 - [reactjs/react-docgen](https://github.com/reactjs/react-docgen) - A CLI and toolbox to extract information from React component files for documentation generation purposes.
 - [freshOS/ws-deprecated](https://github.com/freshOS/ws-deprecated) - ⚠️ Deprecated - (in favour of Networking) :cloud: Elegantly connect to a JSON api.
 (Alamofire + Promises + JSON Parsing)
 - [brutusin/json-forms](https://github.com/brutusin/json-forms) - JSON Schema to HTML form generator, supporting dynamic subschemas (on the fly resolution).
 Extensible and customizable library with zero dependencies.
 Bootstrap add-ons provided